arthur-fontaine/ziboulette/src/content/index/en.md

   questions:
     - questionText: "What is Ziboulette?"
       answerText:
-        "Ziboulette is an innovative variety of chives that has a unique feature: it glows under UV light.
+        "This is an innovative variety of chives that has a unique feature: it glows under UV light.
 Developed at the Institute of Luminescent Botany in Paris, this revolutionary aromatic herb is perfect for enhancing your dishes and events with its luminescence."